 - Use the interactive Data Browser.
 The All of Us Research Program announced the beta release of the Data Browser in May 2019 to provide a first look at the data that participants are sharing for health research.

 - View Data Snapshots.
-Updated regularly, these snapshots provide visualizations of participant demographics, geographic distribution, and more.
+Updated regularly, these snapshots provide graphics of participant demographics, geographic distribution, and more.

 - Read about All of Us data sources and methods of data curation.

 - Find information about privacy and security processes that help keep participant data safe.

 The Research Hub also houses the Researcher Workbench platform and its suite of custom tools.
 The Workbench offers access to additional levels of data, workspaces, a cohort builder, and an interactive notebook environment.
 These tools are now available to registered and approved All of Us researchers.

 All of Us is a broad program that can support research on many aspects of health, not just a single medical or biological research question.
 The data platform enables research that may:

 - Increase wellness and resilience and promote healthy living

 - Reduce health disparities and improve health equity in populations that are historically underrepresented in biomedical research (UBR)